AMPotter/bookbag/README.md

 ..* Filter out title & author for similar works.
 No repeats.
 4. (RESULTS PAGE)...With a picture of the book, author name as well as the ISBN.
 5. Include our names & links to github profiles in the footer of the website.
+6. Database for 'bookbag' feature.
+If user likes the book, we can store it in a database.
+..* Store in SQL database.
+Columns are: Title, Author, ISBN.
+..* This counts as an interaction that we can store.
+..* Label ideas: 'Bag it!'; heart-button; 'Add'; 'Add to bag';

 ### SKETCHES:
 See meatspace paper.